Adyen/adyen-salesforce-headless-commerce-pwa/packages/adyen-salesforce-pwa/README.md

 ---
 **NOTE**

 This version is in beta and may not be suitable for production use.
 We anticipate the general availability solution to be ready by Q1 2024.

+Please be aware that the beta version is not supported by Adyen until general availability, will not be providing technical support for this specific beta release.

 We encourage users to explore the package, provide feedback, and report any issues via our [GitHub repository](https://github.com/Adyen/adyen-salesforce-headless-commerce-pwa.git).